Numbered street: United Kingdom

 With the notable exception of Milton Keynes, numbered streets are uncommon in the United Kingdom because cities and towns are generally not laid out in grids.
 However, the Village, a small area of Trafford Park is laid out in a grid pattern.
 It has north–south streets numbered from First Avenue in the east to Fifth Avenue in the west, and west–east streets numbered from Fifth Street in the south to Eleventh Street in the north.
 Birmingham has First to Fourth Avenues, but these are not part of a logical sequence, and Fifth Avenue is in another part of the city.
 The former mining town of Newtongrange in Midlothian, Scotland has residential streets numbered from First Street to Tenth Street.
 Another former mining settlement, the village of Horden in County Durham, has a series of numbered streets which were built to house workers at the local colliery, but today suffer from extreme poverty and high levels of crime.

 Asia

 Hong Kong

-On Hong Kong Island, in the Sai Ying Pun neighbourhood, there are a series of streets named with numbers.
+In Hong Kong, in the Sai Ying Pun neighbourhood, there are a series of streets named with numbers.
 They are part of a planned layout of the early development of Hong Kong.
 See First Street, Second Street and Third Street.
 In the Fairview Park development in the northwestern New Territories many streets are numbered, with sections named by alphabets.
 A similar system is used in Hong Lok Yuen to the north of Tai Po New Town in northeastern New Territories.